browserify-rails/browserify-rails/README.md

 an issue with a runnable example of the problem including your browserify.yml file.

-## Support for rails asset directories as non-relative module sources

-In the Rails asset pipeline, it is common to have files in `app/assets/javascripts` and being able to do `//= require some_file` which exists in one of the asset/javascript directories.
-In some cases, it is useful to have similar functionality with browserify.
-This has been added by putting the Rails asset paths into NODE_PATH environment variable when running browserify.

-But this comes at a large cost: right now, it appears to break source maps.
-This might be a bug or a fixable breakage but it hasn't been solved yet.
-The use of NODE_PATH is also contentious in the NodeJS community.

-Why leave it in?
-Because some typical Rails components break without it.
-For example, jasmine-rails expects to be able to move JavaScript to different depths.
-So if you do a relative require from spec/javascript to app/assets/javascripts, your tests will fail to run when RAILS_ENV=test.

-So if you really need this, use it.
-But if you really need it for files that are not tests, you should definitely figure out an alternative.
-Support for this may go away if we cannot fix the issue(s) with source maps being invalid.

 ## Troubleshooting

 ### Clear the asset pipeline cache